Badge photo

 data.append(selected_row)

-Now that we have the data as a list of lists, and the column headers as a list, we can create a Pandas Dataframe to analyze the data.
-If you’re unfamiliar with Pandas, it’s a data analysis library that uses an efficient, tabular data structure called a Dataframe to represent your data.
-Pandas allows you to convert a list of lists into a Dataframe and specify the column names separately.
+Now that we have the data as a list of lists and the column headers as a list, we can load it into a Pandas DataFrame for analysis.
+If you’re unfamiliar with Pandas, it’s a powerful data analysis library that provides an efficient, tabular data structure called a DataFrame.
+Pandas allows us to easily convert a list of lists into a DataFrame and specify column names separately:

 import pandas as pd